saigontechnology/rn-base-project/template/docs/networking.md

 ```

 ## Version
-We downgrade axios to version 0.27.2 to resolve this issue https://github.com/facebook/react-native/issues/34868
+We downgrade axios to version 0.27.2 to resolve this issue: https://github.com/facebook/react-native/issues/34868